 Triads eventually developed into crime groups.

 Triad had great membership in southern China and also many foreign countries.
 Among these Chinese secret societies, the Hung society, was most common in Southern China.
-As most overseas Chinese came originally from the southern provinces of Fujien (Fukien) or Guangdong (Canton), this is also the style of secret society most commonly seen outside of China, as in North America or South East Asia.
+As most overseas Chinese came originally from the southern provinces of Fujien (Fukien) or Guangdong (Canton), this is also the style of the Chinese secret society most commonly seen outside of China, as in North America or South East Asia.

 In North American cities which have a Chinatown it is possible to find the headquarters of the tongs, themselves branches of the Hung society.
 To those familiar with their names these buildings are conspicuous because of their elaborate architecture.

 The primary unit of the Hung society was the lodge or local branch.
 It was to the local branch that the members of a sworn brotherhood owed their primary loyalty.